bswck/configzen/README.md

 As simple as that!
 This way, you can load your configuration from a file as well as from the environment variables `DB_HOST`, `DB_PORT`, `DB_USER` and `DB_PASSWORD`.
-Since `password` is a field created with the option`exclude=True`, it will not be included in the data exported for example used while saving the configuration, but it can be loaded from the environment variables instead.
+Since `password` is a field created with the option `exclude=True`, it will not be included in the configuration's exported data: that guarantees your password won't leak into a file on the disk – but you may still pass it through an environment variable, here – the mentioned `DB_PASSWORD`.

 [pydantic](https://docs.pydantic.dev/latest/) will take care of parsing and validating the loaded data.